 While culinary historians continue to debate its exact lineage, the general consensus is that eggnog originated from a British drink called posset.
-This early medieval was made by curdling hot milk with or and then adding spices for flavor.
+This early medieval beverage was made by curdling hot milk with wine or ale and then adding spices for flavor.
 The Middle Ages saw posset being used not just as a delicious drink, but also as a remedy for colds and flu.

 Personally, I find the history of eggnog fascinating, as it offers a glimpse into the cultural and medicinal practices of the past.
 Imagine people in medieval times, seeking relief from their ailments by sipping on a warm and spiced posset.
 It's a comforting image, isn't it?